BuloZB/BuloCloudSentinel/README.md

 - **☁️ Kubernetes Deployment**: Helm charts for easy deployment to Kubernetes clusters
 - **🔒 Security Hardened**: Non-root containers with read-only filesystem and parameter validation

+### 🔌 Dock Stations

+The Dock Stations integration enables automated charging and protection for drones:

+- **🏠 Multi-Vendor Support**: Integration with DJI Dock 2, Heisha Charging Pad, and DIY ESP32-powered docks
+- **🔄 Automated Charging**: Automatic charging when battery levels are low
+- **🌡️ Environmental Control**: Temperature and humidity monitoring and control
+- **📊 Telemetry**: Real-time telemetry data from docking stations
+- **🔌 Power Management Integration**: Seamless integration with the Power Management module
+- **🔒 Secure Communication**: Encrypted communication with docking stations
+- **🧩 Modular Design**: Adapter pattern for easy addition of new dock types

 ### 🔒 Security Module

 The Security Module provides comprehensive security features for the Bulo.Cloud Sentinel platform: